nimbella/nimbella-cli-plugins/openapi/README.md

 Congratulations! your APIs are live now.

-verify the list of actions
+Verify the list of actions

 ```
 nim action list